 This section appears at the beginning of every AutoPilot configuration file and contains revision and label information.
 The revision entry identifies the file's version number and the date on which it was produced.
-The label entry is used to identify the configuration that the file supports.
+The label entry identifies the configuration that the file supports.
 This section may appear only once in the APInstall.cfg file.